FrontenderMagazine/angry-birds-of-javascript-white-bird-linting/eng.md

 JSHint has a lot of options that you can choose to opt-in or opt-out of which enables a team to figure out what works best for them.

-Some of the standard checks that JSHint can verify include...
+Some of the standard checks that JSHint can verify include…

 *   The use of `===` instead of `==`
 *   Using variables that aren't defined
 *   Declaring variables that are never used
 *   Declaring functions inside of loops
-*   And lots more...
+*   And lots more…

 For a full list of options see the [JSHint Docs][8].